mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 `NType a` and an `a` of the _same_ variable.

-One strategy we have available is to CPS-transform our existentials into their CPS form.
+One strategy we have available is to CPS-transform our existentials into their CPS form (continuation-passing style).
 Basically, we write exactly what we want to do with our contents _if we pattern matched_ on them.
 It's essentially a Rank-N visitor pattern with only a single constructor:

 ```purescript
 type SomeNType = forall r. (forall a.
 NType a -> a -> r) -> r